mark-chimes/trading-post/README.md

 Try it out for yourself at: https://mark-chimes.github.io/trading-post/

-Playability features:
+## UI and Accessibility:
- * Blind-accessible
+ * Blind-accessible (with screen-reader)
  * Supported on reasonable browsers
  * Runs on mobile
  * Dark-mode UI with grid layout

-Game Features:
- * Sell swords, axes, and trail mix
- * Choose a sales price
- * Schmooze a customer to sell for more
+ * Background looks like wood
+ * "Last Event" box so you know what just happened
+ * "Story thus far" box so you know everything that's happened

+## Customers
  * Up to 26 different customers
  * Pick the customer to whom you want to speak
- * Clean the store for fun
+ * Sorted by affluence for your convenience
+ * Schmooze a customer to sell for more
  * Kick out customers you don't like
  * Customers are described on entry
+ * Different types of customers have preferences for different types of item

+## Sales
+ * Sell swords, axes, trail mix, and more!
+ * Limited stock per day - so sell carefully
+ * Automatic sales price based on what customer is willing to pay
- * Inspect customers to figure out how much they're willing to pay
+ * Hint boxes tell you how to get a customer to pay more

+## Store and Time
  * "Wait" button lets you sit and do nothing for awhile
- * "Last Event" box so you know what just happened
  * Work from 8am to 5pm
+ * Clean the store for fun
  * Pay rent each day
- * Limited stock per day - so sell carefully
+ * End-of-day summary so you know how well you did